-Tables E1 and E2 shall be used to plan and budget for the e-infrastructure needs, and shall be attached to the appendix according to the format below.
+Tables E1 and E2 shall be used to plan and budget for the e-infrastructure needs, and shall be included in the appendix according to the format below.
 The costs in Table E2 shall also be included in the budget.
-The tables are not included in the maximum number of appendix pages.
+The tables are included in the maximum number of appendix pages.

 Calculation (state suitable unit of measurement)

 Example: need for calculation capacity.
 For calculation capacity, state number of CPU hours and any requirements for specific technical solutions.

 Example: For storage needs, state how much data needs to be stored, what type of storage is needed (hard disk, tape, etc.), for how long data will be stored, and the approximate annual increase in storage capacity.

 Advanced user support, linked to calculation and storage (shown as full-time equivalents)